 Q: Tell me about internet connection on campus.
 How can I contact family back home?

-A: GVCM has both internet capability and a landline that is based out of Florida.
-Therefore you will be able to call home should you need, and connect with friends and family via internet connection as you desire.
+A: GVCM has both internet capability and a landline that can call the US.
+You will be able to call home should you need, and connect with friends and family via internet connection as you desire.